Saanjher Baati: 25 years later

 Mishmi plans to sell the Mullick's mansion to Niloy thus defying Surjasekhar.
 Also Mollika observes Arjun at a temple and assumes him to be Arjo.
 Sohini tries to convince her that Arjo is no more, but Mollika refuses to believe it.
-Mishmi receives a cheque of INR 30 lakhs, but however, Amrita's spirit tears it off.
+Mishmi receives a cheque of INR 30 lakhs, but Amrita's spirit tears it off.
 Also Chiku brings her car to Arjun's garage and the two engage in a fight with each other.
-Chiku enters the Mullick mansion, but however is shocked when Amrita's spirit calls her by the name Charu.
+Chiku enters the Mullick mansion, but is shocked when Amrita's spirit calls her by the name Charu.
 At midnight, Amrita's spirit decorates the house since she is elated by Charu's return.

 Chiku decides to avenge Arjun for his behaviour towards her, and thus, she ends up being the client for his vintage car.
 Initially Arjun refuses her job, but later when his family faces shortage of money, he accepts it.
 Also, Chiku shares a sweet relationship with Arjun's family from the first day she arrived at Arjun's house.
-But however, her father and aunt objects this, as his family belongs to a lower-middle-class family.
+But her father and aunt object to this, as his family belongs to a lower-middle-class family.
 Meanwhile, Chiku starts having an interest for Arjun, but Arjun decides to avoid her, since she belongs to a higher class.
 One day, her father finalises her wedding with Garry, an NRI boy, who was her aunt's brother's son.
 Chiku rejects Garry, as he is foolish, ugly and overspoken, and recommends an honest man as her husband.
-But however, her cunning aunt, Kaushambhi weaves an evil plan to bring Garry and Chiku closer.
+But her cunning aunt, Kaushambhi schemes to bring Garry and Chiku closer.
 She lies to Arjun and invites her for dinner, while she herself goes out along with family and Garry for dinner, leaving Chiku alone.
 Then she frames Chiku for having an affair with Arjun and as a result, Niloy, hastily arranges Chiku's marriage with Garry.
-But however, with the help of Amrita's spirit, she escapes from the house and arrives at Arjun's garage.
+But with the help of Amrita's spirit, she escapes from the house and arrives at Arjun's garage.

 At garage, Chiku requests Arjun to marry her and fake their marriage in order to save herself from her forced marriage with Garry.
 Initially Arjun refuses, but after she threatens to end her life, he agrees.
 Also, it was the night when Charu and Arjo were married, and to her surprise, Mollika meets Arjun and Chitrangada for the first time at the temple.
 Chiku and Arjun ties the knot and they get married, which angers Niloy and he disowns Chiku at that instant.
 Arjun tries to console a dejected Chiku, but she replies that her father will never return.
 Chiku receives a warm welcome from Arjun's family, as she enters his house.
 On the other hand, an enraged Niloy decides to cut Chiku's ties with rest of the family.
 Kaushambhi takes advantage of this and plans a conspiracy against him.